opnsense/docs/source/manual/virtuals.rst

 .. image:: how-tos/images/amazon-web-services.png
     :height: 80px

-Installing OPNsense into the Amazon cloud can be a dounting task as no console is offered.
+Installing OPNsense into the Amazon cloud can be a daunting task as no console is offered.
 Luckily an easy to install AMI is also available in the aws marketplace.

 See also our how-to for :doc:`how-tos/installaws`.